Easy Frugal Gardening Ideas

 Start With A Compost Pile

-Plan ahead by saving leaves, grass clippings and kitchen scraps to create a compost pile.
-This soon-to-be rich soil will save you from buying it in the future or purchasing bags of soil enhancers but the process takes time so you need to start this simultaneously as you start your garden or even better, before you plant your garden.
+Soil is a key component in any growing situation.
+Create a compost pile by saving leaves, grass clippings, and kitchen scraps.
+This soon-to-be rich soil will save you from purchasing bags of soil enhancers but the process takes time so you need to start this simultaneously as you start your garden or even better, before you plant your garden.

-You do not need to purchase a bin, a simple pile in your yard will serve as a spot to have your compost pile grow.
-Some of my most unexpected shovels of compost have come from where I just left a pile of leaves for several months!
+While a bin is helpful, it is not necessary; a simple pile in your yard will serve as a spot to have your compost pile grow.
+Some of my most unexpected shovels of compost have come from where a pile of leaves sat untouched for several months!
 The pile next to this Soilsaver bin is a perfect example!

 Plan the Best Space To Grow Your Garden

 Walk around your yard and see where you get at least 8 hours of full sun as most garden plants/crops need this much.
 It is okay if some of it is shaded light, in fact, I plant some of my plants on purpose in the late morning shade (Texas has hot summer sun!).
-Many gardens have not been successful because they were placed in the wrong area so this is a crucial step.
+Many gardens have not been successful because they were placed in an area without adequate sunlight, so this is a crucial step.

 Buy Tools At Yard Sales

 Two of my favorite hand tools I picked up at yard sales for less than a dollar.
-I almost always buy tools in good shape when I see them and store them in multiple places on my property, or at one of the two gardens I help maintain.
-I keep a set in a canvas bag (thrift store buy) ready to grab when I am gardening off my property.
+I almost always buy tools in good shape when I see them at sales and store them in multiple places on my property, or use them at our school garden.
+I keep a set in a canvas bag (thrift store buy) ready to grab when I am gardening away from my property.
 This also applies to shovels and larger tools.
 I have duplicate versions of rakes, flat shovels, deep shovels, pitchforks, rakes, and hoes.
 I do have one purchased shovel, but that is it!

 Buy Seeds at Dollar Tree or Other Discount Stores